-If you are in Stowe or passing by nearby, it is absolutely worth checking out the Trapp Family Lodge.
-This Austria inspired place has an incredibly relaxing aura to it and offers a variety of things to do for the whole family!
+If you are in Stowe or passing by nearby, it is worth checking out the Trapp Family Lodge.
+This Austria-inspired place has an incredibly relaxing aura to it and offers a variety of things to do for the whole family!

-Here you can check out the resort’s hiking and biking trails and tour the beautiful gardens.
+You can check out the resort’s hiking and biking trails and tour the beautiful gardens here.
 In addition, you may attend their “History of The Property” tour.
 Also, consider scheduling sleigh and carriage rides around the property to earn some happy faces from kids.

-If you have only a few hours to spare like us, treat yourself with an outdoor lunch or dinner with a mountain view!
-This property is beyond beautiful with its outdoor porch, fruit trees, and the natural landscape.
+If you have only a few hours to spare like us, treat yourself to an outdoor lunch or dinner with a mountain view!
+This property is beyond beautiful with its outdoor porch, fruit trees, and natural landscape.

 Ben & Jerry’s Ice Cream Factory

 Did you hear ice cream?
 Yes, and not only the scoop but the whole factory!
 If you are nearby Stowe, go have a scoop or two.
 So yummy!